Craniosynostosis repair is surgery to correct a problem that causes the bones of a child's skull to grow together (fuse)

 - A flap of skin, tissue, and muscle below the skin, and the tissue covering the bone are loosened and raised up so the surgeon can see the bone.

-- A strip of bone is usually removed where two sutures connect.
+- A strip of bone is usually removed where two sutures are fused.
 This is called a strip craniectomy.
 Sometimes, larger pieces of bone must also be removed.
 This is called synostectomy.
 Parts of these bones may be changed or reshaped when they are removed.
 Then, they are put back.
 Other times, they are not.

 - Sometimes, bones that are left in place need to be shifted or moved.

 - Sometimes, the bones around the eyes are cut and reshaped.

 - Bones are fastened using small plates with screws that go into the skull.
 The plates and screws can be metal or a resorbable material (disappears over time).
 The plates may expand as the skull grows.

 Surgery usually takes 3 to 7 hours.
 Your child will probably need to have a blood transfusion during or after surgery to replace blood that is lost during the surgery.